 For instance, currently the largest resource consumed on a base in theatre is water, followed closely by fuel.
-In order to supply the base camp with the necessary supplies it requires a convoy, route clearance, and convoy escorts in addition to many man-hours to request, fill, track, load, and unload that order.
-This adds up quickly in both man-hours, removing them from the fight as well as in monetary means.
-Therefore, the cost of water and fuel that is used on the bases is increased exponentially due to the fuel utilized in the convoys, air systems and protection convoys used to get it to the bases and combat operations.
+In order to supply the base camp with the necessary supplies it requires a convoy, route clearance, and convoy escorts in addition to many man-hours to request, fill, track, load, and unload the orders.
+This adds up quickly in both man-hours, removing them from the fight, and dollars.
+Therefore, the cost of water and fuel that is used on the bases is significantly increased due to the fuel utilized in the convoys, air systems, and protection convoys used to get it to the bases and combat operations.

-Bearing all of this in mind, the benefit of analyzing the distribution system as a system of systems will force the SE process to develop an architecture identifying the interfaces and interdependencies, create a means of analysis, development of use cases and scenarios for an entire theatre not a single system, and provide insight into more than materiel solutions that may improve or be impacted by new or modified solutions.
-For example, if a system is introduced that increases a MRAP by 5 mpg but has non standard parts requiring additional spares to be transported in theatre and specialized maintenance requiring new training and 2 specialized mechanics on a base, the overall delta for savings may be a wash because of the excess stress put on the system of systems.
+Bearing all of this in mind, the benefit of analyzing the distribution system as a system of systems would force the SE process to develop an architecture identifying the interfaces and interdependencies, create a means of analysis, develop use cases and scenarios for an entire theatre not a single system, and provide insight into more than materiel solutions that may improve or be impacted by new or modified solutions.
+For example, if a system is introduced that increases an MRAP by 5 mpg but has non-standard parts requiring additional spares to be transported in theatre and specialized maintenance requiring new training and two specialized mechanics on a base, the overall delta for savings may be a wash because of the excess stress put on the system of systems.
 If there is no integrated toolset or structure put in place to inform the decisions regarding these types of technology or system developments, the Army will continue to run in circles until it can understand the full impact of decisions and act upon them accordingly.

 Research Questions